Sharan-Babu/SkinBot/README.md

-Chatbot build using Flask and Wit.ai to solve skin cancer related queries.
+Chatbot build using Flask and Wit.ai to solve Skin related queries.
 API hosted on Heroku.